 and recommends bicycle and pedestrian facilities (bike paths, bike

-So, don't just make a New Year's Resolution to become more engaged in your community, volunteer NOW to serve on a committee that is working to make Lee County more bike/ped-friendly, with complete streets and a more balanced multi-modal transportation system.
+So, don't just talk about becoming more engaged in your community, volunteer NOW to serve on a committee that is working to make Lee County more bike/ped-friendly, with complete streets and a more balanced multi-modal transportation system.